 As a result of research in psychiatry and behavioral sciences, the University of Washington needed a web application to organize their patients’ records.
-They started looking for a software partner to develop a system for the research data and found Scopic.
+To bring their vision into reality, they needed quality healthcare software development services – that’s when they approached Scopic.
 As a result of this partnership, the UW Research website is a place where university researchers can safely store and see their patients’ data, as well as monitor treatment services and clinical outcomes over time.

 The UW Research website allows the university’s professors to track patients’ logins, track symptoms, create questionnaires, and review reports and graphics.
 Because the website has sensitive personal health-related information, it requires password-protected logins, HIPAA compliance, and other features to help assess patients better.
 Scopic’s expertise with medical applications, patients’ data, and HIPAA compliance played a crucial role in this project.